Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-in Boyer-Lindquist spheroidal coordinates, where $\Delta(r)$ and $\Sigma(r,\theta)$ are known functions.
+in Boyer--Lindquist spheroidal coordinates, where $\Delta(r)$ and $\Sigma(r,\theta)$ are known functions.
 The horizon occurs at $\Delta(r)=0$.
 Assuming sub-maximal rotation, $|a|\leq1$, the outer radius is found at the dimension-less radius $r=1+(1-a^2)^{1/2}$ and it hides the singularity from a distant observer.
-As a purely GR effect, as soon as $a\neq0$ all particles and photons are dragged by rotation of the black hole (the frame-dragging effect).
+As a purely GR effect, as soon as $a\neq0$, all particles and photons are dragged by the rotation of the black hole (the frame-dragging effect).

-Eq.~(\ref{eq:prop}) shows that the polarization properties of the disc emission are modified by the photon propagation.
-As the reflecting medium has a disc-like geometry, a substantial amount of linear polarization is expected because of Compton scattering.
+Eq.~(\ref{eq:prop}) shows that the polarization properties of the disk emission are modified by the photon propagation.
+As the reflecting medium has a disk-like geometry, a substantial amount of linear polarization is expected because of Compton scattering.
 In order to compute the observable characteristics (i.e., different polarization modes), one has to combine the reflected component with the primary continuum.
 The polarization degree of the resulting signal depends on the mutual proportion of the different components.
 Future X-ray satellites will be essential to study GR in the neighbourhood of accreting black holes with outstanding precision, including the polarimetric information.